Modified on: April 14, 2020

 We love one another.
 We can do much to enjoy our relationships, and even deepen them, during this time:

-- Our Director of Religious Education, Sybil Argintar, is in communication with all of our children, youth, and families, and will provide RE materials for families to enjoy together at home.
+- Our Director of Religious Education, Sybil Argintar, is in communication with all of our children, youth, and families, and is providing weekly RE materials for families to enjoy together at home.
+To reach Sybil directly, e-mail her at firstname.lastname@example.org.

 Wednesday Evening: Meditation & Fellowship via Zoom